titusfortner/ui2api/README.md

 the actual general use case, so this project has stayed on the shelf in spite of the industry need for it.
 Then at the 2017 Selenium Conference in Berlin, [Mark Winteringham](https://twitter.com/2bittester) gave a talk titled [REST APIs and WebDriver: In Perfect Harmony](https://www.youtube.com/watch?v=ugAlCZBMOvM).
-This gave me the outside vantage point I needed to see what this code needed to do, and I started by copying the functionality of the code in [Mark's repo](https://github.com/mwinteringham/api-framework/tree/master/ruby), and then added in some extra functionality including the extra goodness that leveraging WatirModel provides.
+This gave me the outside vantage point I needed to see how to focus the project.
+I started by copying the functionality of the code in [Mark's repo](https://github.com/mwinteringham/api-framework/tree/master/ruby), and then added in some extra goodness that leveraging WatirModel provides.

 ## License